online-go/gtp2ogs/README.md

-When you have a bot on OGS, you have total control over it : you put it online when you want only, and there are many settings to choose game settings to accept (rank, boardisze, etc..), but also options to control your GPU/computing device power spent (max number of simultaneous games, corrqueue, etc..)
+When you have a bot on OGS, you have total control over it : you put it online when you want only, and there are many settings to choose game settings to accept (rank, boardisze, correspondence games, etc..), but also options to control your GPU/computing device power spent (max number of simultaneous games, corrqueue, etc..)

 # Full tutorial